 When a person with BPD gets angry, it is often because their interpretation of a particular thing/event/person has incited the ire.
 Explore your BPD rage and try to identify these things.
 Looking into your triggers can help you anticipate potential upsetting situations and develop a plan to prevent your anger from escalating.

-Increasing your anger awareness can assist you to control your BPD rage the next time you are confronted with something similar.
-Moreover, it can allow you to challenge some assumptions and help you see things from a different angle- one that can decrease your angry mood.10
+Increasing your anger awareness can assist you in controlling your BPD rage the next time you are confronted with something similar.
+It can also allow you to challenge some assumptions and help you see things from a different angle- one that can decrease your angry mood.10

 3. Distract Yourself